astrojerms/astrojerms/README.md

 ### Hi there 👋

 ## I'm a DevOps and Site Reliability Engineer with interests in distributed systems, blockchain technology, and cloud computing.
-I am currently working on my Master's in Information and Cybersecurity at UC Berkeley.
+I am currently working on my Master's in Information and Cyber Security at UC Berkeley.

 <!--
 **astrojerms/astrojerms** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.